bcbio/bcbio.github.io/_posts/2016-04-04-vardict-filtering.md

 Indels in the DREAM dataset, but performs the worst in the Genome in a Bottle mixture validation.
-This suggests that MuTect2, which is still under development at the [Broad Institute](https://www.broadinstitute.org/gatk/) and released as beta software for research use only, may be over optimized to features of the DREAM datasets.
+This suggests that MuTect2, which is still under development at the [Broad Institute](https://www.broadinstitute.org/gatk/) and released as beta software for research use only, may currently be over optimized to features of the DREAM datasets.

 # Filter development